 The advantage is that the power stays consistent during a race because of the regulated engine temperature.

-Honda produced their first water-cooled motocrosser in 1981 with the CR250R.
+Honda produced its first water-cooled motocrosser in 1981 with the CR250R.

 Carby or Fuel injection?